ARTICLE

 Most brands have a positioning statement.
 Almost none of them have a position.

-The difference between the two is the difference between a brand that competes and a brand that wins.
 A positioning statement is a sentence in a document.
-A position is a place in the customer's mind — a specific territory that belongs to one brand and no other.
+A position is a place in the customer's mind, a specific territory that belongs to one brand and no other.

 Most businesses have never been to that territory.
 They've written sentences about it.
-They've put it in a deck and presented it in a boardroom.
+Put it in a deck.
+Presented it in a boardroom.
 But the sentence and the territory are not the same thing, and until the position is real — verified, evidenced, tested — it's just words that sound like strategy.

 This is the process that makes it real.